denten/denten.github.io/_includes/CV/06-talks.md

   the Information Technology Institute, Pakistan on March 14-15, 2018.
 - "Fiction Factory: American Formalism and the Automation of Intellectual Labor."
 Lecture by invitation at the Becoming Media conference, UCLA on February 23, 2018.
+- "Networks of the Avant-Garde."
+Paper by invitation at the Mapping Literary
+  Influences: Combining Quantitative and Qualitative Approaches conference at UCLA on November 13-14, 2017.
-- "Technologies of Dissent: Hannah Arendt, Heidegger, and the Continual Relevance of the Columbia Core."
-Lecture in discussion with Dean James Valentini at the University of Chicago on November 6, 2017.
+- "Technologies of Dissent: Hannah Arendt, Heidegger, and the Continual Relevance of Columbia's Core Curriculum."
+Lecture in discussion with Dean Jim Valentini at the University of Chicago on November 6, 2017.
 - "Computational Approaches to Characterizing Fictional Space."
 Lecture by invitation at the Theory and Media Studies Colloquium, Yale University on October 13, 2017.